TownyAdvanced/Towny/README.md

 ___

 <p><img align=right src="https://user-images.githubusercontent.com/879756/65964696-19d6b300-e423-11e9-9cb0-d193225ee40f.png">
-I took over from ElgarL after MC 1.8 was released.
-Past developers have included: Shadeness, FuzzieWuzzie, ElgarL.
+I'm LlmDl, the third lead developer of Towny.
+I have been managing the Towny project since 2014 and the release of Minecraft 1.8.
+Prior to me there was the original creator: Shadeness (active 2010-2011,) and the second developer: ElgarL (active 2011-2014.)

-With help coming from other developers from time to time including dumptruckman, ole8pie, SwearWord, gravypod, andrewyunt and more.
+I am helped out by the TownyAdvanced team: ArcticDive, FlagCourier, Warrior and a few other private members.
+Being open-source Towny has a large list of [Contributors](https://github.com/TownyAdvanced/Towny/graphs/contributors) who have helped improve the code base over the years as well.

 Towny is one of the oldest still-in-development plugins for Minecraft.
-It was created by Shadeness for the now-defunct server platform called hMod.
+Shadeness created Towny for the now-defunct server platform called hMod.
+Shadeness ported Towny to Bukkit and left the project shortly afterwards, returning later to add EnemyWar or as it became known: [FlagWar](https://github.com/TownyAdvanced/FlagWar).
+Towny is now over 10 years old!

-It is the second-oldest land protection plugin to become popular for Minecraft, having been beaten by WorldGuard by just a couple months, Towny is now over 10 years old!
-Go check out some of the [features](https://github.com/TownyAdvanced/Towny/wiki#features) Towny has and see why it's still popular for yourself.
+**Go check out some of the [features](https://github.com/TownyAdvanced/Towny/wiki#features) Towny has and see why it's still popular for yourself.**
 </p>

 ___